zengchen233/zengchen233/README.md

 Life is short, better leave something useful for others.

-- 📘I'm learning algorithms about C++📙 , Python📗, and other languages🤔.

-- 🧐I'm learning backend technology as well as Javascript.

 - ☀️I like to write down interesting things in my daily life.

 - ✨You can get to know me by reading [zengchen233.cn](https://zengchen233.cn/)

 - ⚡ I like reading 📚, volleyball 🏐，traveling 🍀，and make new friends 🙈.

-- 🎀I also have a beautiful and lovely girlfriend.
+- 🎀 I will have a beautiful and lovely girlfriend.

   <br>